Moving abroad is exciting. Exploring new places, trying new things, and getting a taste of different cultures can add some spice to your life.

 Let’s pause to explain what a VPN is and how it works—crucial info to know before you jet off.

 A VPN, short for virtual private network, is an encrypted tunnel between your device and internet.
 It protects your internet traffic and keeps your identity and information private from snoops, governments, and internet service providers.
+Most providers have various VPN server hubs located worldwide to offer different connectivity options.

 How does a VPN work?